-There are three COVID-19 vaccines either approved or authorized for emergency use by the FDA.
+There are four COVID-19 vaccines either approved or authorized for emergency use by the FDA.

-> The CDC also recommends booster doses for everyone 12 and older.
-A second booster dose is also recommended for patients age 50 and over and those 12 and older who are immunocompromised.
+The CDC also recommends booster doses for everyone 5 and older, if eligible.
+A second booster dose is also recommended for some patients.

-> All three vaccines are given as an injection into the muscle.
-The Pfizer vaccine is given initially in two shots, three weeks apart.
-The Moderna vaccine is given initially in two shots, four weeks apart.
+All four vaccines are given as an injection into the muscle.
+The Pfizer primary vaccine series is given in two shots, three weeks apart.
+The Moderna primary vaccine series is given initially in two shots, four weeks apart.
+The Novavax vaccine is given in two shots, three weeks apart.
 The Johnson & Johnson vaccine is given as a single shot.
 If you receive a vaccine as part of a two-dose series, you must receive the same vaccine for both doses.

-> SARS-CoV-2 is the virus that causes COVID-19.
+SARS-CoV-2 is the virus that causes COVID-19.
 The vaccines increase the body’s immune response by making antibodies.
 These antibodies block the SARS-CoV-2 virus from injecting itself into human cells, thereby preventing it from reproducing and making you sick.

-> The authorized vaccines still offer significant protection against SARS-CoV-2, the virus that causes COVID-19.
-However, there are a several SARS-CoV-2 variants that scientists are actively tracking.
-These include two variants of concern circulating in the United States for which there is evidence of either increased transmissibility and increased disease severity.
+The authorized vaccines still offer significant protection against SARS-CoV-2, the virus that causes COVID-19.
+However, there are several SARS-CoV-2 variants that scientists are actively tracking, some of which have caused increased transmissibility and increased disease severity.
 In some cases, antibodies developed from previous infection or vaccination are less able to neutralize these variants and prevent infection.

-> The CDC has more information on variants of concern and variants of interest online.
+The CDC has more information on variants of concern and variants of interest online.

 No. You cannot become infected with SARS-CoV-2, the virus that causes COVID-19, from any of the vaccines.